 Using a heart rate monitor is the most objective way to listen to your heart and track your progress, and it can help your clients avoid heart disease.

-But how do they work?
-Well, as you get fitter by training with your heart rate monitor, your heart is able to pump more blood with every beat.
-The upshot of this is that your heart doesn’t have to beat as often to get the required oxygen to your muscles, which in turn decreases your resting and exercise heart rate.
+But how does it work?
+As your client gets more fit by training with a heart rate monitor, the heart is able to pump more blood with every beat (stroke volume).
+The benefit of this is that your heart doesn’t have to beat as often to get the required oxygen to your muscles, which in turn, decreases your resting and exercise heart rate.
 As a result of training, your muscles utilize the oxygen better, meaning you can put more effort in and still maintain the same heart rate.

-When all of these things happen, Polar products make sense of it all so that you are in tune with your body to act on what its really telling you.
+When all of these things happen, monitoring products make sense of it all, so that you are in tune with your body to act on what its really telling you.